tamcl/aire-logic-python-dev-interview-test/README.md

 pip install -r requirements.txt
 ```

-Activate api (everything in the code is hardcoded for http://0.0.0.0:80/)
+Activate api (everything in the code is hardcoded for http://0.0.0.0:80/) (it is located in src.api.api)
 ```commandline
 uvicorn src.api.api:app --host 0.0.0.0 --port 80
 ```